SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 The `RabbitMessageChannelBinder` sets the `RabbitTemplate.userPublisherConnection` property to `True` so that the non-transactional producers avoid deadlocks on consumers, which can happen if cached connections are blocked because of a [memory alarm](https://www.rabbitmq.com/memory.html) on the broker.

 // TODO:
->**NOTE:** Currently, a `multiplex` consumer (a single consumer listening to multiple queues) is only supported for message-driven conssumers; polled consumers can only retrieve messages from a single queue.
+>**NOTE:** Currently, a `multiplex` consumer (a single consumer listening to multiple queues) is only supported for message-driven consumers; polled consumers can only retrieve messages from a single queue.

 ## Configuration Settings